 “We selected Goliath Technologies because their end user experience monitoring and management supports Cerner and identifies systems degrading before end user physicians are impacted.
 We do over 15,000 Cerner application test launches per day.
 This early warning system coupled with enhanced performance data and analysis puts us in a better position to collaborate with Cerner to resolve issues.”

-– Mike Nelson, CIO Universal Health Services
+– Mike Nelson, Senior Vice President of Strategic Services, Universal Health Services

 UHS is one of the 10 largest for-profit health systems in the United States, and they rely heavily on Cerner to deliver EHR application services to healthcare professionals all across the country.
 They were faced with several challenges related to application failures and slowness, which impacted clinician and health care worker end user experience.
 More importantly, there was no solution in place for troubleshooting and/or providing advance warning when issues surfaced.